Man in Johor finds selfies of unusual thief in his stolen phone

-KUALA LUMPUR - A Malaysian man who lost his mobile phone later found a series of selfies and a video left in the phone by an unusual thief: a macaque.
+KUALA LUMPUR • A Malaysian man who lost his mobile phone later found a series of selfies and a video left on the phone apparently by an unusual thief: a macaque.

-Sharing his experience in a Twitter post, Mr Zackrydz Rodzi, 20, said he had just woken up from a nap at his house last Saturday (Sept 12) when he realised his phone was missing.
-He searched everywhere in the house for the phone but all that he could find was the phone case under the bed.
+Sharing his experience in a Twitter post, Mr Zackrydz Rodzi, 20, said he had just woken up from a nap at his house last Saturday when he realised his phone was missing.
+He searched everywhere in the house but all that he could find was the phone case under the bed.

 "If it was stolen by a thief, why would the thief leave the casing and take off with the phone?" he wrote in his Twitter thread.